GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex15_data_presentation.md

   as.data.frame()
 ```

+*NOTE: In this case, the script only keeps the `vir_ID*` identifiers without the genus taxonomy appended for use in the plots, since the the long labels (due to numerous genus predictions for some contigs) make the plots illegible otherwise.
+To retain the taxonomy, change the two `vir_ID` entries above to `vir_ID_tax`.*

 #### 2.3 Calculate hierarchical clustering of columns (samples) and rows (viral contigs).

-Filter to remove any potential problem rows from the data.
+Filter to remove any potential problem rows from the data, and then run clustering and plot the dendrograms.

 ```R
 # Subset the relevant columns